bioidiap/bob.extension/doc/guide.rst

 Database satellite packages are special satellite packages that can hook-in |project|'s database manager ``bob_dbmanage.py``.
 Except for this detail, they should look exactly like a normal package.

-To allow the database to be hooked to the ``bob_dbmanage.py`` you must implement a non-virtual Python class that inherits from :py:class:`bob.db.driver.Interface`.
+To allow the database to be hooked to the ``bob_dbmanage.py`` you must implement a non-virtual Python class that inherits from :py:class:`bob.db.base.driver.Interface`.
 Your concrete implementation should then be described at the ``setup.py`` file with a special ``bob.db`` entry point:

 .. code-block:: python